kcook98765/plugin.video.librarygenie/DATABASE_SCHEMA.md

 # LibraryGenie Database Schema

-This document describes the SQLite database schema used by LibraryGenie for storing lists, folders, and media references.
+This document describes the SQLite database schema used by LibraryGenie for storing lists, folders, media references, and Kodi favorites.

 ---